ndenicolais/ndenicolais/README.md

 <!-- About Me -->
 <h2 align="center">📌 My Bio</h2>
-An Italian software developer with experience in research and development.
-During this experience I started developing Android applications.
-I developed both using the native language Kotlin with XML Layouts and Jetpack Compose and the language Dart with Flutter.
-Additionally, I use Figma to design app structures before converting them into code.
-In this period I am refining my skills developing with Flutter.
+I am a software developer with 2 years of experience in research and development.
+During this time, I started developing Android applications using both the native Kotlin language with XML Layout and the Jetpack Compose framework, as well as the Dart language with the Flutter framework.
+To design the structures of my apps, I use the tool Figma before translating the designs into code.
+Currently, I am refining my skills in cross-platform mobile app development with Flutter.

 <!-- Tech Stack -->
 <h2 align="center">🚀 My Skills</h2>